People conceived in November are honored with two Birthstones, the venerated Topaz, and the tender, recuperating Citrine.

 Topaz is made out of fluorine and aluminum, and it is a silicate mineral.
 Like all the other precious stones, Topaz is to a great degree hard.
 The hardness contributes to its durability, however, it is not so hard to break it, if there are internal strains in the structure or if you are not careful.
 Because of the strong bonds inside the mineral, this gemstone is among the hardest silicates.
 It occurrs in different sizes, from minor pieces to monstrous rocks.

 Topaz shows pink, yellow, orange, purple and blue tones.
 The purest Topaz gemstone is drab with a tinge of shading attributable to impurities.
 The hues showed by Topaz range from wine to pale dim, yellow to blue-cocoa and ruddy orange.
 The stone can be made to show certain hues with lab treatment.
+The cost of this stone is equated to a good win in online casinos, more about which you can read on the site casinosse.home.blog.
 The greatest value has the Blue Topaz variety.

 Citrine is a variation of Quartz (also a siliate material) displaying a variety of hues – they range from light yellow to darker cocoa hues.
 Natural Citrines are exceptionally rare; these gemstones are made when Amethyst and Smoked Quartz are subjected to natural heat treatment.
 However, they can be made in a laboratory too, by subjecting Amethyst and Smoky Quartz to warmth treatment.
 It is hard to distinguish an artificially produced Citrine from the natural yellow Citrine just by appearance.